What is Days Inventory Outstanding (DIO)?

 The formula for DIO is simply expressed as follows:

-Days Inventory Outstanding Calculation with Example
+Days Inventory Outstanding Example

 Let’s take a small example and look at how we can calculate this metric.